emhill/151-S15/src/morea/01.WOD-intro/reading-wod-weekly-rhythm.md

 <!--Many students do the practice WODs two or three times.
 (And some students do not complete them at
 all.) -->

-You should complete the readings by Friday, the online exercises by Monday, and the practice WODs by the following Wednesday.
+You should complete the readings by Friday, the first practice WOD or online exercises by Monday, and the second practice WODs by the following Wednesday.

 ## Friday